amazon-connect/amazon-connect-chatjs/README.md

 # About
 The Amazon Connect Chat javascript library (ChatJS) gives you the power to build your own chat widget to customize the chat experience.
 This can be used for both the agent user interface, in conjunction with [Amazon Connect Streams](https://github.com/aws/amazon-connect-streams), and for the customer chat interface.
+Setup the globalConfig and logger for ChatJS to use.
 There is a [Chat UI reference implementation](https://github.com/amazon-connect/amazon-connect-chat-ui-examples) here.
 This will help you deploy an API Gateway and Lambda function for initiating chat from your webpage.
 From there you can use the ChatJS library to build a custom widget.

 # Learn More